zomux/nlper/_posts/2019-10-27-what-is-discrete-generative-model.md

 ---
 layout: post
-title: What is a discrete generative model and how to learn it
+title: What is A Discrete generative model and how to learn it
 ---

 ### Discriminative model